VCCE/VCC/acia/ReadMe.txt

 with a network server and Comx mode (no done yet) is intended to establishes a connection with a windows COM port, which may be connected to a RS232 device such as a modem or Arduino using a USB to UART converter.
-Details of the varous mode follows.
+Details of the various mode follows.

 				Console mode

-Console mode is most useful when using (Nitr)Os9 and the t2 device and accociated sc6551 driver. t2 and sc6551 must both be loaded at boot to work properly
+Console mode is most useful when using (Nitr)Os9 and the t2 device and associated sc6551 driver. t2 and sc6551 must both be loaded at boot to work properly

 /t2 settings for Windows console should be as follows: